LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Conclusion

 \section{Conclusion}

-In this paper, we propose LLaMA-Adapter, an efficient adaption method for training instruction-following models.
+In this paper, we propose LLaMA-Adapter, an efficient adaption method for tuning instruction-following models.
+For better training stability and final performance, we introduce the zero-initialized attention mechanism with a learnable gating factor, which increasingly incorporates instructional signals, while preserving the pre-trained knowledge in LLaMA.
 With only 1.2M parameters and one-hour training, our approach effectively fine-tunes LLaMA with superior efficiency compared to the 7B-parameter Alpaca.
-For better training stability and final performance, we introduce zero-initialized attention with gating mechanism, which adaptively incorporates instructional signals, while preserving the pre-trained knowledge in LLaMA.
-LLaMA-Adapter can be generalized to image conditions for multi-modal reasoning, achieving competitive results on ScienceQA and COCO Caption benchmarks.
-On traditional vision and language tasks, our zero-initialized attention also attains favorable fine-tuning performance, which indicates strong generalization capacity. \textbf{Limitation:} as our multi-modal variant presents a generic paradigm for incorporating external semantics, we will further extend LLaMA-Adapter to serve as a unified multi-modal framework, conditioned on a wide range of instructions, such as video, audio, and point clouds.
-We do not foresee negative social impact from the proposed work.
+LLaMA-Adapter can be generalized to image-conditioned generation as a multi-modal LLM, achieving competitive results on various visual question answering benchmarks.
+On traditional vision and language tasks, our zero-initialized attention also attains favorable fine-tuning performance, which indicates strong generalization capacity.